-Artec Studio allows you to export models, CAD primitives and cross-sections to Solid-Works.
-You can export CAD primitives and cross-sections directly to SolidWorks without any third-party plug-ins.
-However, to export models, you require the plug-in Geomagic for SolidWorks.
+Artec Studio allows you to export models, CAD primitives and cross-sections to SolidWorks.
+You can export CAD primitives, cross-sections and models directly to SolidWorks without any third-party plug-ins.
+It is also possible to export one or multiple objects into a single file in SolidWorks.

-To export models or primitives,
+To export objects,

 - 1. Make sure SolidWorks is installed on your computer - 2.
-For models, make sure the plug-in is also installed on your computer - 3.
-In the Workspace panel, mark one model or object using the 'flag - 4.
-Select the Export to Solid Works command from the File menu - 5.
-Wait for the selected model or object to open in the CAD system.
+In the Workspace panel, mark one or more objects using the flag - 3.
+Right-click and select the Export to Solidworks option from the context menu - 4.
+Alternatively, use the Export to SolidWorks command in the File menu - 5.
+Wait for the selected objects to open in the CAD system as one single file - 6.
+In order to export each object as a separate instance, export them one by one